SaschaMet/melanoma-classification/README.md

 To identify a melanoma, several neural networks were trained based on the Kaggle dataset from the "SIIM-ISIC Melanoma Classification" competition: <https://www.kaggle.com/c/siim-isic-melanoma-classification/overview>

-The final result is an ensemble from two EfficientNet B5 models.
-It achieved an ROC/AUC score of 0.9514.

-The training process as well as the jupyter notebooks for all models can be found here: <https://www.comet.ml/saschamet/master-thesis/view/oReT9Mkucm9UUH1LMinGOQmyl>
+The training process as well as the jupyter notebooks for all models can be found here: <https://www.comet.ml/saschamet/master-thesis>

 A Kaggle notebook showing the training process of a single EfficientNet B5 model is available here: <https://www.kaggle.com/saschamet/melanoma-efficientnetb5-noisy-student>

+This Kaggle notebook can be used to easily reproduce the results from this work.

 ## Model as a Service